 Latest in Surveillance: Snowden NSA Controversy

-The House Permanent Select Committee on Intelligence voted unanimously on Thursday afternoon to approve a report on Edward Snowden, finding that he "did tremendous damage" to U.S. national security.
+The House Permanent Select Committee on Intelligence voted unanimously on Thursday afternoon to approve a report on Edward Snowden finding that he "did tremendous damage" to U.S. national security.
+The executive summary of the report is unclassified and is available here and below; the full report is 36 pages and is classified.

 I’ve read the Vice News report based on the FOIA-released documents three times now, and still do not see within it support for the headline, “Exclusive: Snowden Tried to Tell NSA About Surveillance Concerns, Documents Reveal.”